emilysa/GETevidence/README.md

 greatly facilitating package management.
 Whenever working on this software you should do so within the virtual environment (e.g. after performing step 2 below).

-1. Create a new virtual environment for working on this code: `mkvirtualenv getevidence`
+1. Create a new virtual environment for working on this code: `mkvirtualenv summer`
-2. Start using this virtual environment: `workon getevidence`
+2. Start using this virtual environment: `workon summer`
 3. Navigate to top directory in this project.
 (One of the subdirectories should be "requirements".)
 Install the Python packages required for development with `pip install -r requirements/dev.txt`.